mongodb-js/khaos-react-component/README.md

 ## Developing

 Almost all of your development will happen in the `./src` directory.
-Add new components to `./src/components`, actions to `./src/actions/index.js` and if you need additional stores, add them to `./src/stores`.

 #### Directory Structure